Funding & Support Policies

 The Berkman Center for Internet & Society was founded in 1997 with a generous gift from Jack N. and Lillian R. Berkman.
-Over the past decade the Berkman Center has received financial support from foundations, corporations, private donors, international organizations, and government entities.
+In July of 2016, the Center became the Berkman Klein Center for Internet & Society, in recognition of a significant gift from Michael R. Klein.
+Over the past decade the Berkman Klein Center has received financial support from foundations, corporations, private donors, international organizations, and government entities.
 These relationships are vital to the pursuit of our ambitious educational and public interest goals.

 Our research and outreach modes depend substantially on being able to convene and engage parties that span the spectrum of viewpoints, and for our research results to have impact, our work must not only be intellectually rigorous, but also fair and impartial.